Johann Ludwig Karl Heinrich von Struve: World traveling

 His two older sons, Amand and Louis, remained in Texas.
 The former, Amand, marrying Christiane Otilie Pfeisler and residing in Burnet County and later in Blanco County.
 The latter, Louis, marrying Clementine de Lassaulx, the daughter of Otto Phillip de Lassaulx of Koblenz and Elberfeld and his wife Margaretha Fassbender of Trier, and granddaughter of the noted royal Prussian architect Johann Claudius von Lassaulx (also known as J.C. de Lassaulx), and residing the remainder of his life in Fayette County, Texas.

 Heinrich von Struve, like his wife and younger children, returned to Europe from Texas by way of New York, where he visited his brother Gustav Struve, who also had emigrated to America after the 1848 Revolution with his wife, Amalie.
 He assisted his brother in marketing Gustav's "Weltgeschichte" or World History, which Gustav had written after his arrival in America.

 Heinrich von Struve came back to Texas several times thereafter to visit his sons, as well as traveled to Brazil, where his youngest son, Konrad had gone as an engineer.
-In Brazil he had an audience with the Brazilian Emperor, Dom Pedro II, where he regailed the monarch with his tales of the Texas Wilderness.
+In Brazil he had an audience with the Brazilian Emperor, Dom Pedro II, where he regaled the monarch with his tales of the Texas Wilderness.

 When finally he returned and remained in Europe, Heinrich put his life story to paper and published it in 1895 as a "Lebensbild".
 He died March 3, 1898, in Rothenburg ob der Tauber, Germany.